sajjad00007/warp-on-warp-generator/README.md

 ## Usage

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine or Termux.
 ```bash
 git clone https://github.com/drunkleen/warp-on-warp-generator
 ```